-- TAS31 residential low voltage general; or - TAS22 business low voltage general.
+- TAS31 residential low voltage general light and power; or - TAS22 small business low voltage general light and power.

 This network tariff is not eligible to be used in conjunction with import or feed-in-tariffs.

 A Type 6 meter is the minimum required for installations on this network tariff and must have the ability to control energy flows.